-Please join the Locke Lord Employee Benefits and Executive Compensation Group for our 31st Annual Employee Benefits Seminar.
-Our attorneys will provide an overview of current developments related to employee benefit plans.
+Locke Lord Employee Benefits and Executive Compensation Group hosted its 31st Annual Employee Benefits Seminar.
+Our attorneys provided an overview of current developments related to employee benefit plans.

 7:30 am - 12:30 pm (Central)